 Catchment Characteristics

-In hydrology, catchment properties refer to the physical and geographical features of an area that influence the flow of water in a watershed.
+Catchment properties refer to the physical and geographical features of an area that influence the flow of water in a watershed.
 These properties include the size, shape, slope, soil type, vegetation cover, and land use.
 The interaction of these properties affects the amount and distribution of rainfall that becomes runoff and contributes to the overall water balance of the catchment.
 Understanding catchment properties is important for effective water management, as it helps in predicting the response of a watershed to precipitation events and in designing appropriate water management strategies.

-Additionally, catchment properties play a crucial role in determining the rate and duration of runoff, as well as the potential for flooding, erosion and sedimentation.
-They also impact water quality by affecting the movement and distribution of pollutants in the watershed.
-By considering catchment properties in hydrological models, engineers and scientists can more accurately predict and manage water resources, ensuring a sustainable water supply for future generations.
-Thus, a comprehensive understanding of catchment properties is essential for effective water resource management and decision making.
+The Andhi Khola is one of the major tributaries of the kali Gandaki river which belongs to the Narayani Basin.
+It originates from Dahare Lek and its catchment extends up to Panchase Danda (hill).
+The highest point on the catchment area has an elevation of 2517 m above mean sea level, while lowest point is at 640 m (Figure 1-1).
+Average gradient of the river within the project area is about 1 in 135.

-In Jhimruk hydropower the catchment1111
+The basin has characteristic of mountainous catchment.
+The total catchment area upstream of the intake site is 444 km2 as calculated in Table 1-1.
+The intake site is located at an elevation about 630 m and is approximately 1 km North-West from the Galyang Bazaar.